rosineygp/mkdkr/README.md

 	service: nginx    # up a nginx
 	instance: alpine
 ```
-Is possible start more de one service.
+Is possible start more than one service.

 ```Makefile
 multi-service: